Out-of-time-ordered correlators for turbulent fields: a quantum-classical correspondence: Concluding remarks

-Several extensions are left for future work.
-First, beyond the quasilinear analytical scaling presented here, more quantitative numerical evaluations of the OTOC to include non-zonal eddy-eddy interactions, will clarify how the algebraic decay competes with, or is modified by, fully nonlinear turbulence mixing.
-Second, it would be interesting to apply the OTOC analysis to multi-field fluid systems with the finite dissipation such as Hasegawa-Wakatani turbulence (e.g., Ref. \cite{Guillon2025}), or phase-space kinetic systems such as gyrokinetic turbulence (e.g., Ref. \cite{Nakata3}).
+Second, it would be interesting to apply the OTOC analysis to multi-field fluid systems with finite dissipation such as Hasegawa-Wakatani turbulence (e.g., Ref. \cite{Guillon2025}), or phase-space kinetic systems such as gyrokinetic turbulence (e.g., Ref. \cite{Nakata3}).

+Third, another related direction is to examine whether a non-canonical Lie-Poisson OTOC can exhibit exponential growth near locally unstable equilibria or coherent structures on a symplectic leaf of the system.
+Indeed, in canonical quantum systems, exponential growth of the OTOC has been reported even in integrable or non-chaotic systems when the initial state is localized near an unstable fixed point or a locally hyperbolic structure\cite{Pappalardi2018,Hummel2019,Rozenbaum2020,Hashimoto2020,Steinhuber2023,Michel2026}.

-While our OTOC analysis is demonstrated for the H-M turbulence, i.e., one of the most fundamental yet universal models, the introduction of the quantum-classical correspondence via the Weyl-Wigner-Moyal formalism extends beyond proposing a specific diagnostic of turbulence dynamics.
-It also provides useful theoretical insights toward the future realization of quantum algorithms and quantum computing for plasma turbulence.
+The non-canonical classical-limit OTOC analysis has been demonstrated for the H-M turbulence, which is one of the most fundamental yet universal models.
+Introducing a perspective of the quantum-classical correspondence through the Weyl-Wigner-Moyal formalism has broader implications beyond a specific turbulence diagnostic.
+A quantum counterpart of the present OTOC would require a quantization of the corresponding non-canonical Lie-Poisson algebra through a star product in a finite-mode truncation, and may provides useful theoretical insights toward the future realization of quantum algorithms and quantum computing for plasma turbulence.

-\section{APPENDICES}
+\section{Appendices}

 {A\arabic{equation}}